pjfl/p5-html-statetable/README.md

 - renderer

-    The object used to render the table
+    The object used to render the table.
+Lazy and immutable

 - renderer\_args